Quality is the worst brand message because it’s meaningless

 Quality.
-I’ve decided that I hate the word.
+I’ve decided that I hate the word and it’s a terrible brand message.

 I know.
 Hate is a strong feeling to have about anything.
 But, when this word is plastered on billboards or lingering around slogans, I can’t help but feel a welling sense of anger.

-Is there any term as commonly used and equally as meaningless?
+Is there any term as commonly used as a brand message and equally as meaningless?

 Having a sense of quality should be an absolute with any company seeking to steal market share.
 It, however, shouldn’t be a measure of differentiation, ever.
 Consumers should expect that what you do will have a degree of excellence (or quality) stamped on it no matter what.
 If not, you shouldn’t be in the game to begin with.
 So when I see the term quality, I see a brand that has taken the easy way out, and lacks all originality.